GoogleChrome/web.dev/src/site/content/en/blog/variable-fonts/index.md

 This means there are thousands of styles!
 This may seem like massive overkill, but the quality of the reading experience can be remarkably enhanced by this diversity of type styles.
-And, if it is without performance penalty, web developers can use a few or as many styles as they wish–it’s up to their design.
+And, if it is without performance penalty, web developers can use a few or as many styles as they wish–it's up to their design.

 <!-- TODO DC restart here -->